Hattori224/RobinHattori224/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=robinhattori224.robinhattori224&style=flat-square&color=0088cc)

 I'm a graduate in Computer Science 🎓 from Montreal University 🏛.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
-Apart from that I also love to guide and mentor newbies 👨🏻‍💻.
+Apart from that I also love to guide and mentor newbies.
 I'm currently into FullStack & Blockchain Development 🕸️ and working on my Data Structures and Algorithms 🤓.

 Like My Work?